devcore24/supabash/docs/system-requirements.md

 ```

 Notes:
+- On Ubuntu, you may need to enable `universe` for some packages: `sudo add-apt-repository universe && sudo apt-get update -y`.
+- Ubuntu 24.04 may not ship `enum4linux` as an APT package; try `enum4linux-ng` instead.
 - `nuclei` and `trivy` can also be installed via their upstream installers; `install.sh` includes one working path.
 - Some tools are listed in README as a planned toolset but not all wrappers are implemented yet.